DCC-BS/kdkp-api-starter-code/README.md

 2. **Run the example scripts:**
    - Execute `uv run embeddings_api.py` to see how to generate embeddings and perform reranking with the BentoML API.
    - Execute `uv run whisper_api.py` to see how to transcribe and translate audio files using the BentoML API.
+   - Execute `uv run llm.py` to see how to interact with vllm served over BentoML.

 ## Features